virtkick/http-master/README.md

 * Support SNI extension - multiple SSL certificates on the same IP.
 * Supports web sockets.
 * Easy all in one place configuration for every listening port (eg. 80 and 443 together)
-  * Setup reverse proxy with optional URL rewriting and optional regexp matching of host and/or path.
+  * Setup reverse proxy with optional URL rewriting and optional regexp matching of host and path.
   * Setup redirect with optional regexp matching to construct final URL.
   * Setup basic static files server for a given route.
   * Setup Basic-AUTH for a given route (sponsored feature)